Home Special Events Vancouver JUNO Awards

 Vancouver JUNOS Event Organizers

-This year’s show happens at Rogers Arena, located at 800 Griffiths Way in Vancouver.
+This year’s show happened at Rogers Arena, located at 800 Griffiths Way in Vancouver.
 It’s a large venue that seats more than 19,000 people.
 The arena is the home ice rink of the Vancouver Canucks.
 It’s easily accessible via public transit as the building is across the street from the Stadium-Chinatown SkyTrain Station.

 Empanadas Illegales at Surrey Plaza Party